Debashish-hub/Contact-App/README.md

+# A SIMPLE CONTACT APP

-# Getting Started with Create React App
+## Getting Started with Create React App

-npx create-react-app app-name
+`npx create-react-app app-name`

 React components (Semantic Ui for CSS) can be installed via  npm:

-npm install semantic-ui-react semantic-ui-css
+`npm install semantic-ui-react semantic-ui-css`

-After install, import the minified CSS file in your app's entry file:
+After install, import the minified CSS file in your app's entry file [index.js](https://github.com/Debashish-hub/Contact-App/blob/main/src/index.js):

-import 'semantic-ui-css/semantic.min.css'
+`import 'semantic-ui-css/semantic.min.css'`

-Install uuidv4 to generate uuid
+Install uuidv4 to generate uuid by using following

-npm i uuidv4
+`npm i uuidv4`

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

-### `npm start`
+`npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.